gracieandweien/gracieandweien.github.com/weddingparty/index.md

 really excited to have her in the wedding party because she is a hoot and a half to be around.
 In fact, Susie is wittier and funnier than Elaine from Seinfeld (got that, Sue?)

+##Micah (Best Man, Friend of the Groom)

+Micah is my best friend (other than Jesus and Gracie and family) and has been for around a decade, now.
+Over the years and the loads of emails, he has been my songwriting partner, my iron-sharpening iron, and my accountability partner.
+He's a straight shooter, a penpal extraordinaire, and someone whose God-centeredness I've always admired.
+Micah has stayed my friend even when I've neglected our friendship.

+He once described a 15-year old Weien as "a lovesick boy who loved music" as well as "a tangled mess of yarn."
+He was and remains right on both counts.

+##Wolf (Groomsman, Friend of the Groom)

+Wolf (short for his middle name, Wolfgang von) is my career mentor.